22 February 2022

 It is very common?

-In Western society, there are currently 2.5 million people infected with HIV and 80,000 new infections are reported each year, of which over 3,000 are in Spain.
-Therefore, despite new treatments being available, the epidemic is not under control and in the last 10 years the number of new infections has not shown any significant variation, suggesting that new measures need to be adopted in order to control its spread.
+In 2021, in the Western society, there were about 2.2 million people living with HIV and 67,000 new infections each year, of which 3,900 occurred in Spain.
+Despite new treatments, the epidemic is not under control and in the last 10 years the number of new infections has not changed significantly, indicating that new measures must be taken to control the epidemic.

 How is the virus transmitted?

 Blood transmission.
-Blood (including menstrual blood) from an infected person will carry the virus.
+Blood (including menstrual blood) of a person living with HIV, with a detectable viral load, carries the virus.
 Thus the infection can be acquired when the blood of an affected person comes into contact with the bloodstream of a healthy one.

 Sexual transmission.
 The virus is present in semen, vaginal fluid and in the mucus of the anus and vagina.
 These fluids can enter the body via open wounds or through genital mucous membranes.
 Therefore, all activities involving these fluids imply the risk of transmission.
 Male and female condoms prevent the transmission of HIV and the majority of sexually transmitted infections.

 Vertical transmission.
-Pregnant women who are infected with HIV can transmit the virus to their child at different stages: while the foetus is in the uterus, during birth or during breastfeeding.
+Pregnant women living with HIV who have a detectable viral load can transmit the virus to their child at different stages: while the foetus is in the uterus, during birth or during breastfeeding.

 Symptoms